 Is Basic Training easy?
 Short answer: no. It was the toughest experience of my life.
 But as soon as it was over, I realized it wasn't nearly as painful as I thought it would be.
 Why is that?

-While there are a lot of things that make Basic Training (officially known as Basic Combat Training) as tough as it is, there's a whole lot we don't realize that make it easy.
+While there are a lot of things that make Basic Training (officially known as Basic Combat Training) tough, there's a whole lot we don't realize that make it easy.
 When we're waking up at 0400 hrs to clean the barracks spotless before PT or doing our best not to cry--or laugh--when drill sergeants are screaming at us, "easy" is the last thing on our mind.
-Of course, as soon as it's over it hits us: that wasn't so bad.
+Of course, as soon as it's all over it hits us: Basic Training wasn't so bad.

 If you're thinking about joining the Army and worried about Basic Training, knowing all this will remind you that you'll make it.
 It won't tell you how to get ready for Basic.
 For that, click here.
 Remember that as long as you want to stay in the Army, the Army will do everything it can to keep you.